Albany International (NYSE:AIN) Stock Rating Lowered by Zacks Investment Research

-Albany International (NYSE:AIN) was downgraded by Zacks Investment Research from a “buy” rating to a “hold” rating in a report released on Tuesday, Zacks.com reports.
+Albany International (NYSE:AIN) was downgraded by Zacks Investment Research from a “buy” rating to a “hold” rating in a research report issued to clients and investors on Tuesday, Zacks.com reports.

 According to Zacks, “Albany International Corp. is a global advanced textiles and materials processing company.
 Albany International has two core businesses, The Machine Clothing segment is the world’s leading producer of custom-designed fabrics and belts essential to production in the paper, nonwovens, and other process industries.
 Albany Engineered Composites (AEC) is a rapidly growing supplier of highly engineered composite parts for the aerospace industry.
 Albany International products and technologies help make paper smoother, tissue softer, and aircraft engines and structures lighter. “

-Separately, Bank of America reiterated a “neutral” rating and issued a $90.00 target price on shares of Albany International in a research note on Monday, March 15th.
-Four analysts have rated the stock with a hold rating, Albany International has an average rating of “Hold” and an average price target of $81.50.
+Separately, Bank of America restated a “neutral” rating and issued a $90.00 target price on shares of Albany International in a research report on Monday, March 15th.
+Four equities research analysts have rated the stock with a hold rating, Albany International currently has a consensus rating of “Hold” and an average target price of $81.50.

-Albany International (NYSE:AIN) last posted its quarterly earnings data on Sunday, April 25th.
-The textile maker reported $0.87 EPS for the quarter, topping the Zacks’ consensus estimate of $0.65 by $0.22.
-Albany International had a net margin of 13.19% and a return on equity of 15.90%.
-The company had revenue of $222.36 million during the quarter, compared to the consensus estimate of $210.80 million.
-On average, research analysts predict that Albany International will post 2.82 earnings per share for the current year.
+Albany International (NYSE:AIN) last issued its quarterly earnings data on Sunday, April 25th.
+The textile maker reported $0.87 EPS for the quarter, topping the Thomson Reuters’ consensus estimate of $0.65 by $0.22.
+Albany International had a return on equity of 15.90% and a net margin of 13.19%.
+The company had revenue of $222.36 million during the quarter, compared to analyst estimates of $210.80 million.
+On average, equities research analysts forecast that Albany International will post 2.83 earnings per share for the current year.

 About Albany International